koszalix/rewrite-helper/README.md

         - <ip address>
 ```
 `domain` - dns rewrite domain, for ex.: server.lan
-`interval` - seconds between tests.
+`interval` - seconds between tests (default 60)
-`count` - numer of packages send to host on each test.
+`count` - numer of packages send to host on each test (default 2)
-`timeout` - test timeout, if host is not responding after that time it will be treated as inaccessible.
+`timeout` - test timeout, if host is not responding after that time it will be treated as inaccessible (default 2)
-`priviledeg` - run ping request as superuser
+`priviledeg` - run ping request as superuser (default False)
 `answers` - list of ip address with will be used as dns answers, first item from this list is prioritized see [Answers priority]

 ### Configuring http job